 Chisame also qualifies, as she arguably has the best grip on reality out of everyone, and Jack Rakan even identifies her as being the advisor that Negi benefits most from.

 Satsuki Yotsuba is head cook of a Chao Bao Zi.
 At the age of 14 she has her future planed and is actively working to achive it.
 Even Evangeline respect her.

 Ichigo does not look, act, or behave like any 15-year-old on the planet.
 In fact, most of the "ordinary" cast do not look, act or behave like any other 15-year-olds on the planet.

-Hitsugaya is (biologically) only 12-13 years old but doesn't behave like a typical child of his age.
-This is mainly due to the fact he's so immensely powerful that he's been thrust into the role of youngest shinigami captain in history so he has no choice but to be as adult as possible.
-Aizen works out that being wise beyond his years only means the truth has been obscured, the reality being that a shinigami who is biologically a child will have all the in-built weaknesses the biology of a child would possess, such as lacking both the life experience of a grown adult and the emotional maturity of an adult (biologically, he's just entering that hormonal adolescent phase, after all).
+Hitsugaya is (biologically) only 12-13 years old but doesn't behave like a typical child his age due to having been thrust into the role of youngest captain in history.
+Aizen works out that the truth is obscured and that Hitsugaya does actually have the in-built weaknesses associated with his biological youth (such as lacking both the life expectancy and emotional maturity of a grown adult).
 When Aizen triggers this weakness, the ignition of Hitsugaya's emotions into an Unstoppable Rage (and the other captains' inability to have foreseen this weakness) spells disaster for everyone.

 Murasaki in Kure-nai yo-yos between believably childish behavior for her age of 7 and extremely adult-like decision making, especially near the ending of the series.